PayorCRM/help/setting-up-payments.md

 ![](/assets/paypal-securitykey.png)

-7. Copy and paste in the settings screen of PayorCRM
+Copy and paste the above in the settings screen of PayorCRM and save

 ![](/assets/payorcrm paypal security .PNG)

 ### Setting up bank to bank transfer payments